ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/monitoring-pci-instances-prometheus/guide.en-gb.md

 This tutorial presupposes the following:

 - That you already have a working Prometheus operator running on an OVHcloud Managed Kubernetes cluster.
-If you want to know more on those topics, take a look at the [Monitoring apps with Prometheus and Grafana on an OVHcloud Managed Kubernetes Service](https://help.ovhcloud.com/csm/en-ie-public-cloud-kubernetes-monitoring-apps-prometheus-grafana?id=kb_article_view&sysparm_article=KB0049902) tutorial
+If you want to know more on those topics, take a look at the [Monitoring apps with Prometheus and Grafana on an OVHcloud Managed Kubernetes Service](/pages/public_cloud/containers_orchestration/managed_kubernetes/monitoring-apps-grafana-prometheus) tutorial.
-- That you have retrieved the `kubeconfig.yml` file [matching your Kubernetes cluster](https://help.ovhcloud.com/csm/en-public-cloud-kubernetes-configure-kubectl?id=kb_article_view&sysparm_article=KB0049661)
+- That you have retrieved the `kubeconfig.yml` file [matching your Kubernetes cluster](/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-kubectl-on-an-ovh-managed-kubernetes-cluster).
-- That you have exported the KUBECONFIG environment variable to your `kubeconfig.yml` file
+- That you have exported the KUBECONFIG environment variable to your `kubeconfig.yml` file.
-- That a node exporter agent is listening on the instances you want to monitor on public IP and port 9100
+- That a node exporter agent is listening on the instances you want to monitor on public IP and port 9100.

 > [!warning]
 > **Important information:**
 >
-> This node exporter process should be secured, this is not the subject of this tutorial.
+> - This node exporter process should be secured, this is not the subject of this tutorial.

 > [!warning]
 > **Important information:**
 >
-> Use at least the version `0.75.1` of the Prometheus operator [prometheus-community/kube-prometheus-stack](https://github.com/prometheus-community/helm-charts).
+> - Use at least the version `0.75.1` of the Prometheus operator [prometheus-community/kube-prometheus-stack](https://github.com/prometheus-community/helm-charts).
 You can use the option `--set prometheusOperator.image.tag="v0.75.1"` when installing the chart to set it.

 > [!primary]
 >
-> This tutorial use as an example a node-exporter to scrape but it can be adapted to any exporter, by adjusting the IP and listening port.
+> This tutorial uses as an example a node-exporter to scrape but it can be adapted to any exporter, by adjusting the IP and listening port.

 In the next step, you need the release name of your chart.
 To get it, just use the following command: